CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/light/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Custom Appearance</b></span> <kbd  class="tooltip" data-tooltip="string">pattern</kbd> :
+Allows you to set up a custom appearance of unnamed light.
+To do this, you will have to enter 1 to 64 chars from the alphabet ('a' to 'z'), whereas 'a' stands for being dark and 'z' for very bright.
+Normal lights' appearances uses 'm'.
+The program [Custom Lightstyle Generator](https://twhl.info/wiki/page/VERC%3A_Custom_Lightstyle_Generator_v1.0) by Craig "CRAZG" McLaren might help you here.
+Whatever sequence you enter is stepped through at about 8 Hertz.
+This will only work when a targetname is set.
+Note that there can be at most 4 different light styles affecting a face in your map.
+Otherwise, light styles will be discarded from it, causing unrealistic lighting in extreme cases.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>ZHLT Light Fade</b></span> <kbd  class="tooltip" data-tooltip="string">_fade</kbd> :